The Survival Guide for Living With a Narcissist

 Betty really liked David and was only reflexively repeating with him the way her mother had talked to her father.
 It had not occurred to her that she was crossing a boundary and that David would take her words seriously and leave her.
 In her mind the words meant nothing and she was just punishing David for confronting her with the evidence of her cheating on him.

-- Some narcissists do not mind creating humiliating public scenes
+Some narcissists do not mind creating humiliating public scenes.

 This can range from them angrily insisting that the two of you get up and leave a restaurant because they feel the service is insultingly slow, even though you are perfectly happy staying, to them yelling at you on the street and walking away from you.

 You need to decide if this is something you can live with at all and, if so, where the line is for you.
 Any narcissist who does this once is likely to do this repeatedly.
-It is part of how they cope with what they perceive to be insults to their self-esteem.
+It is part of how they cope with what they perceive to be insulting to their self-esteem.

 Example—Patty and Chad on a date